forcel0/NMEA2000_PICO/README.md

 # NMEA2000_PICO
-This library provides Raspberry Pi Pico boards w/ an Adafruit PiCow CAN hat driver for the NMEA2000 library This library is in eearly stage developement.
+This library provides Raspberry Pi Pico boards w/ an Adafruit PiCow CAN hat driver for the NMEA2000 library This library is in early stage developement.
 End goal is to support other CAN hats for the Pi Pico

 See https://github.com/ttlappalainen/NMEA2000.